pedro-gutierrez/diesel/guides/tutorial.md

 end
 ```

-**Note**: in reality, parsers are optional.
-If you wish to skip them entirely, you can set an empty
+In reality, parsers are optional.
+If you wish to skip them entirely, you can set an empty list:
-list:

 ```elixir
 defmodule MyApp.Fsm do